-- Consultation means that there is a formal procedure or established practice which provides a means for the faculty, staff and/or students (as a whole or through authorized representatives) to present their judgment in the form of a recommendation, vote or other expression sufficiently explicit to record the position or positions taken. - The administration must make every effort to have this explicit expression of faculty, staff or student judgment take place prior to the actual making of the decision in question. - Initiative for the expression of such a judgment may come from the faculty, staff, students or the administration. - Discussion means that there is only an informal expression of opinion from the faculty, staff and/or student body, or from individual members of these groups; or that there is a formally expressed opinion only from administratively selected committees.
+- Consultation means that there is a formal procedure or established practice which provides a means for the faculty, staff and/or students (as a whole or through authorized representatives) to present their judgment, where warranted, in the form of a recommendation, vote or other expression sufficiently explicit to record the position or positions taken. - The administration must make every effort to have this explicit expression of faculty, staff or student judgment take place prior to the actual making of the decision in question. - Initiative for the expression of such a judgment may come from the faculty, staff, students or the administration.